 But his nearly eight-month-long stint as finance minister was marked by various hiccups, with a lethal combination of low growth and high inflation hitting the economy and the dollar rising beyond Rs145 against the rupee.

-Earlier this week, the former finance minister reported that Pakistan and the International Monetary Fund (IMF) had finalised, documented and signed a bailout package on exchange rate, public finance, fiscal deficit and energy prices and that an IMF mission will be visiting Islamabad in the third week of April to work out technical tables.
+In April 2019, the former finance minister reported that Pakistan and the International Monetary Fund (IMF) had finalised, documented and signed a bailout package on exchange rate, public finance, fiscal deficit and energy prices and that an IMF mission will be visiting Islamabad in the third week of April to work out technical tables.

 On April 18 [Thursday], Umar stepped down as the finance minister after days of speculation, saying it was time to make some "difficult decisions" to stabilise Pakistan's economy.